abdulghani/blissful-ignorance/notes.md

 all knowledge belongs to the cosmos holding all knowledge is like holding all the brute force in one single locus or in your local locus

+(provisional)
+it's you that crossed the threshold by playing with infinity (closing knowledge)